rajarammallya/melange/doc/source/apidoc.rst

 Normal Response code: 201

-Error   - 404 Not Found [When IpBlock for given ip_block_id and tenant_id doesn't exist]
+Error   - 404 Not Found [When IpBlock for the ip_block_id and tenant_id doesn't exist]

-Error   - 400 Bad Request [When mandatory fields are not present or field validations fails]
+Error   - 400 Bad Request [When mandatory fields are not present or field validations fail]

 **JSON Response Example:**